influxdata/telegraf/plugins/aggregators/starlark/README.md

 # Starlark Aggregator

+The `starlark` aggregator allows to implement a custom aggregator plugin with a Starlark script.
+The Starlark script needs to be composed of the three methods defined in the Aggregator plugin interface which are `add`, `push` and `reset`.

-The `starlark` aggregator calls a Starlark function to add the metrics to the aggregator, then calls another Starlark function to push the metrics returned to the accumulator.
-Both Starlark functions have an argument called `cache` which is a [dict-like][dict] object allowing to keep temporary the metrics to aggregate.
-The `cache` is automatically cleared by the the aggregator.
+The Starlark Aggregator plugin calls the Starlark function `add` to add the metrics to the aggregator, then calls the Starlark function `push` to push the resulting metrics into the accumulator and finally calls the Starlark function `reset` to reset the entire state of the plugin.

+The Starlark functions can use the global function `state` to keep temporary the metrics to aggregate.

 The Starlark language is a dialect of Python, and will be familiar to those who have experience with the Python language.
 However, there are major [differences](#python-differences).